nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 Nothing happens, all the target files in `rule all` have already been created so Snakemake does nothing

-Also, what happens if we create another diagram of jobs (DAG)?
+Also, what happens if we create another directed acyclic graph (DAG) after the workflow has been run?

 ```bash
 snakemake --dag | dot -Tpng > dag.png